ThePython10110/ExchangeClone/README.md

         * `/add_player_energy [player] value` (player defaults to self, value can be negative)
         * `/set_player_energy [player] value` (player defaults to self, value can be "limit" to set to the limit)
 * Changes:
+    * **Removed the compatibility thing for Constructors, Deconstructors, and Energy Collectors** (there seems to have been a bug that was making it happen too much) meaning that **old worlds REALLY SHOULD NOT be updated to this version.** And they probably shouldn't have been updated to 5.0 either.
+So... sorry if I ruined things for you.
+In the future, I will try to make everything a lot more backwards-compatible.
     * ExchangeClone is now a modpack for [annoying reasons](https://forum.minetest.net/viewtopic.php?f=47&p=429775s).
         * Energy values are now in `zzzz_exchangeclone_init/base_energy_values.lua`, and are laid out differently, and aliases now work.
     * The default energy value is no longer 1 but none.